PostgreSqlStan/PostgreSqlStan/README.md

 # 👋 Hi

-💻 I'm a longtime Mac user and command line aficiando. (macOS is Unix.)
+💻 I'm a longtime Mac user (macOS=unix) and command line aficiando.

 😮 I started programming with an Apple ][e in the early 1980s.